tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 ---
 title: Replication and rebalancing
-description: Learn how TiKV replicates, distributes and rebalances data.
+description: Learn how TiKV replicates, distributes, and rebalances data.
 menu:
     "5.1":
         parent: Features
         weight: 1
 ---

-This document walks you through a simple demonstration of how TiKV replicates, distributes and rebalances data.
+This document walks you through a simple demonstration of how TiKV replicates, distributes, and rebalances data.
 To start a 3-node local cluster, you need to perform the following operations:

-1. Write some data via [go-ycsb](https://github.com/pingcap/go-ycsb) and verify the data is replicated in triplicate by default.
+1. Write some data via [go-ycsb](https://github.com/pingcap/go-ycsb), and then verify whether the data is replicated in triplicate by default.
 2. Add two more nodes and see how TiKV automatically rebalances replicas to efficiently use all available capacity.

 {{< warning >}}